dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 > [!NOTE]
-> If none of these parameter combinations is matched at startup, the application falls back to loading the default sample project.
+> If none of these parameter combinations is matched at startup, the application falls back to loading the default example project.

 ## SDK assets